 In this section the intra factory scenarios will be discussed with regards the interoperability of the data collection systems.
-This section of the report will build on information gathered from work package 2 with data received from the questionnaire and interviews during the site visit.
-A brief description is included here with suggestions on the type of communication standard that would be best suited for each use case.
+This section describes the implementations of the deployment and how the information is interfaced through a common architecture and protocol to the HMI.